 We carry out road gritting (or salting) from November through to April to keep road users safe in conditions of snow, ice and frost.

-Our 10 large gritters and 5 mini tractors cover around 359 miles of roads, footways and off-road cycle paths with 2,800 tonnes of salt.
+Our 10 large gritters and 5 mini tractors cover around 359 miles of roads, footways and off-road cycle paths with up to 2,800 tonnes of salt.

 Follow the gritting team on Twitter @YorkGritter for updates on when and where they'll be gritting.